python-attrs/attrs/docs/glossary.md

   - Pickling of slotted classes will fail if you define a class with missing attributes.

     This situation can occur if you define an `attrs.field(init=False)` and don't set the attribute by hand before pickling.

+field
+  As the project name suggests, *attrs* is all about attributes.
+  We especially tried to emphasize that we only care about attributes and not about the classes themselves -- because we believe the class belongs to the user.

+  This explains why the traditional API uses an {func}`attr.ib` (or ``attrib``) function to define attributes and we still use the term throughout the documentation.

+  However, with the emergence of {mod}`dataclasses`, [Pydantic](https://docs.pydantic.dev/latest/concepts/fields/), and other libraries, the term "field" has become a common term for a predefined attribute on a class in the Python ecosystem.

+  So with out new APIs, we've embraced it too by calling the function to create them {func}`attrs.field`, and use the term "field" throughout the documentation interchangeably.

+  See also {doc}`names`.

+attribute
+  See {term}`field`.
 :::

 [^pypy]: On PyPy, there is no memory advantage in using slotted classes.